BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

 2. Start the OpenXR application of your choice
 3. Bring your motion rig in neutral position
 3. Sit in your rig
 4. put your headset on and face forward (~ direction surge).
-Potential rotation of the hmd on roll and pitch angle is ignored for the calculation
+Potential rotation of the hmd on roll and pitch axis is ignored for the calculation
 5. issue the calibration command by activating the `center` shortcut.
 You can also do this implicitly by activating motion compensation if you haven't (re)calibrated since last loading of the configuration.
-- You can use the tracker marker of the graphical overlay and keyboard shortcuts to adjust the cor position in-game.
+- You can use the tracker marker of the graphical overlay and keyboard shortcuts (or the left motion controller, see further below) to adjust the cor position in-game.
 Make sure to calibrate the tracker first, because the marker tracker just rests at vr play-space origin beforehand.
 For in-game changes to survive application restart, you have to manually save the configuration.
 - If you're unable to locate the cor of your rig, try out the method described in the [according troubleshooting section](#virtual-tracker)
 - You may have to invert some of the rotations/translations on output side to get them compensated properly. **For new users it's strongly recommended to use some artificial telemetry (joystick input, sine wave generator, etc.) and testing one degree of freedom at at time**
 - If you're using YawVR Game Engine you can also use the parameters `Head Distance` and `Height` in its Motion Compensation tab to specify the offset of the cor.
 Head distance is basically equal to `offset_forward` in the configration file.
 But note that the height parameter is measured upwards from the bottom of your play-space, so you'll need to have that setup correctly in order to use that feature.